PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 The boy saw her offering but after no time he was astonished, which was accompanied by silence.

 “That’s not right.”
 He said after a little time.
 “Who else you shown that to?”
-He inquired.

 “No one, you’re the first.”
 Tom’s quick reply.

 “Where’d you get that from then?”, the boy asked adding: “I'm Jack by the way.”

 “Nice to meet you Jack, I'm Tom.
-We got it from a giant apple.” she answered.
+We got it from a giant apple.”

 Jack did not seem to notice her greeting which was her favourite part.